Iver-rog/NPSlicer/README.md

 ```

 ### On other opperating systems using cargo:
 For unix systems (linux and macOS) without the nix package manager installed the code can be downloaded and buildt manualy using Rust's build system cargo.
-At the moment the non planar slicin algorithm uses os spesific code to launch blender for visualization.
+At the moment the non planar slicing algorithm uses os spesific code to launch blender for visualization.
 As a result the project can only be buildt on unix systems.

 #### prerequisite:
 The [rust toolchan and cargo](https://www.rust-lang.org/tools/install) must be installed on your system.